-Stock futures trade lower ahead of jobless claims, GameStop hearing
+Stock futures trade lower as jobless claims rise, Walmart disappoints

-Traders will be concentrating on Walmart earnings as well as housing starts

 U.S. equity futures are pointing to a day of declines following a mixed session on Wednesday.